Progressive Binarization with Semi-Structured Pruning for LLMs: Methodology

+\textbf{Average Bits.$\quad$} Following BiLLM~\citep{huang2024billm} and STBLLM~\citep{dong2024stbllm}, we similarly divide weights into salient and non-salient groups, consistent with their design.
+For salient weights, we adopt a residual binarization strategy, allocating two bits to better preserve their expressiveness, as done in both prior works.
+For non-salient weights, we apply group-wise quantization.
+In line with STBLLM~\citep{dong2024stbllm}, we further divide the non-salient weights into three groups using two split points, maintaining the same quantization scheme.
+The weight parameters and additional hardware overhead are as follows:

-where \( r_{\text{salient}} \) represents the proportion of salient weights, \( N \):\( M \) denotes the predefined pruning parameters for the entire model, and \( b_{\text{size}} \) indicates the block size used in OBC compensation, with 2 bits reserved to mark the division between salient and non-salient weights.
-Our parameter settings and $N$:$M$ configuration are identical to our main comparison method STBLLM.
-We have the same bit-width with STBLLM, ensuring a fair comparison.
+where \( r_{\text{salient}} \) represents the proportion of salient weights, $\frac{N}{M}$ denotes the predefined average pruning ratio for the entire model, and \( b_{\text{size}} \) indicates the block size used in OBC~\citep{frantar2022optimal} compensation, with 2 bits reserved to mark the division between salient and non-salient weights.
+Our parameter settings and $\frac{N}{M}$ configuration are identical to our main comparison method STBLLM~\citep{dong2024stbllm}.
+Specifically, we adopt the same settings of 4:8, 5:8, and 6:8 sparsity as used in STBLLM~\citep{dong2024stbllm}.
+These correspond to average bit-widths of 0.55, 0.70, and 0.80, respectively.
+This alignment ensures fair, direct comparison under consistent compression budgets.